PFK0815/EMERGENCY.virus.sh/README.md

 # EMERGENCY.virus.sh<br />
 !!
 WARNING !! <br />
   We warn you to use this script! <br />
-  Using at your own risk. <br />
+  Using at your own risk. <br /><br />
 __Information__ <br />
   Don't run this script as root.
-If you run as root it dont make any visible changes.
+If you run as root it dont make any visible changes.<br />
-  But you still need to type your sudo password sometimes.
+  But you still need to type your sudo password sometimes.<br />
-  Some Tasks listed down here need some time and are async.
+  Some Tasks listed down here need some time and are async.<br /><br />
 __What is this virus doing?__ <br />
   Moving sudo from /usr/bin/sudo to /srv/EMERGENCY.virus.INFECTED!!! <br />
   Change your password to 'EMERGENCY.virus' and change root password to a randum number from 0-9. <br />